TomerMe2/BloodShotLearning/README.md

 You can specify different checkpoints using the ```checkpoint-path``` argument.

 ## Acknowledgements
-This project was done as a final project in Assaf Zaritsky's [Data Science in Cell Imaging course](https://assafzar.wixsite.com/dsci2022).
+This project was done as a final project in Assaf Zaritsky's [Data Science in Cell Imaging course](https://assafzar.wixsite.com/dsci2022). <br/>
+I want to thank [Nadav Gordon-Bar](https://www.linkedin.com/in/nadavgordonbar1986/) for guidance regarding the biological aspects of this project.